-A native of Warrington, Pennsylvania, Rear Admiral Kibben entered active duty in the U.S. Navy in 1986 following studies for a bachelor's degree from Goucher College in Towson, Maryland.
-She received both her Masters of Divinity and her Doctorate of Ministry from Princeton Theological Seminary, Princeton, New Jersey.
-She holds a Masters degree in National Security and Strategic Studies from the Naval War College.
+A native of Warrington, Pennsylvania, Rear Admiral Margaret Kibben entered active duty in the U.S. Navy in 1986 following studies for a bachelor's degree from Goucher College in Towson, Maryland and her Masters of Divinity from Princeton Theological Seminary, Princeton, New Jersey.
+She also holds a Doctorate of Ministry from Princeton Theological Seminary, Princeton, New Jersey and a Masters degree in National Security and Strategic Studies from the Naval War College.
 Kibben was a senior fellow at the United States Institute of Peace.

 Kibben's Marine Corps assignments have included Marine Corps Base Quantico, Virginia, where she served with Headquarters and Service Battalion, Security Battalion, the Brig, Marine Corps Air Facility and the president's Helicopter Squadron, HMX-1.
 She also served with the Marines of Second Force Service Support Group Camp Lejeune, North Carolina, making deployments to both Turkey and Norway.
 Later she was assigned to the Marine Corps Combat Development Command in Quantico as the doctrine writer for Religious Ministry.